 Chattanooga has come a long way since its days as America’s dirtiest city.
 But there’s a certain kind of smoke we welcome on our horizon…the hickory smoke rising from our local barbecue pits.
-Chattanooga ‘Q comes in many shapes and sizes, a veritable melting pot of barbeque styles.
+Chattanooga ‘Q comes in many shapes and sizes, a veritable melting pot of barbecue styles.

 Generally speaking we like slaw on our pulled pork sandwiches and our sauces are a cross between Kansas City style (sweet and thick) and Piedmont (tangy with a bit of zip), often spiked with Tennessee whiskey.
-But the beauty of Scenic City barbeque is you can get just about any style you please, from Texas beef brisket to North Carolina’s trademark vinegar sauce.
+But the beauty of Scenic City barbecue is you can get just about any style you please, from Texas beef brisket to North Carolina’s trademark vinegar sauce.
 Here are some highlights.

-Sticky Fingers Smokehouse?
+Sticky Fingers Smokehouse

 Sticky Fingers technically isn’t local, but we claim it since the downtown location was one of the first outside of Charleston and the original owners have Chattanooga ties.
 After 20 years and 16 locations, you know Sticky Fingers is doing something right.
 Perhaps it’s the fall-off-the-bone delicious ribs, the smoked chicken wings or the classic pulled pork.
 Or maybe it’s the five house-made sauces: Memphis Original, Carolina Classic, Tennessee Whiskey, Carolina Sweet and Habanero hot.
 Either way you can get your Sticky Fingers fix either downtown or out by Hamilton Place Mall.
 Should you fall in love with one of their specialty sauces, don’t despair.
-They’re sold online as well as in 5,000 grocery or specialty stores across the country.
+They’re sold online and grocery or specialty stores across the country.

-Shuford’s Smokehouse Barbecue and Catering?
+Shuford’s Smokehouse Barbecue and Catering

 Housed in a converted gas station, Shuford’s is a bona fide Southern BBQ experience.
 Inside the gray board-and-batten building, Roll Tide paraphernalia covers the wooden walls mixed with a few of Chattanooga’s famous faces like Dennis Haskins.
-The mismatched tables and chairs in the 500-square-foot dining room are always chockfull thanks to hand-pulled pork and a top secret house-made sauce.
+The mismatched tables and chairs in the 500-square-foot dining room are always chock-full thanks to hand-pulled pork and a top secret house-made sauce.
 But the pork, chicken, turkey and ribs are smoked without rub or sauce, allowing the hickory smoke to cure it for a rich, earthy flavor.
 If you’re headed to Signal Mountain, stop by Shuford’s for a taste of authentic Chattanooga ‘Q.

 JC's Family BBQ

 Located just three miles north of Harrison Bay State Park, JC’s has a little something for everyone, from a grilled chicken salad to hickory smoked, hand-cut ribeye steak.
-Of course barbeque is their specialty with fall-off-the-bone ribs, generous portions of pulled pork and smoky BBQ chicken.
+Of course barbecue is their specialty with fall-off-the-bone ribs, generous portions of pulled pork and smoky BBQ chicken.
 Their daily specials are not to be missed, including all you can eat hand-breaded catfish and ribs (on Fridays and Saturdays respectively.
 Like any great Southern BBQ joint, the food is served in a cozy log cabin atmosphere and there’s plenty of homemade cobbler to top off your meal.